SEA Semester Class:

-SEA was the perfect environment to learn about a vastly important but often overlooked part of our world, the oceans.
+SEA Semester was the perfect environment to learn about a vastly important but often overlooked part of our world, the oceans.
 The classroom time was very engaging and I learned a great deal in this more traditional academic environment.
 Of course, the sea component will probably be the most memorable aspect of my undergraduate education.
 Not only did I learn a great deal about science and sailing, but also I was able to learn about and reflect on my own interests, desires, and passions.
-The people and community that makes up SEA is also amazing, I cant say enough about my shipmates, mates, and scientists.
+The people and community that makes up SEA Semester is also amazing, I can’t say enough about my shipmates, mates, and scientists.
 I learned a ton from each and every person.

 What were the most challenging aspects of SEA Semester?

-SEA was challenging in many ways and at times the various aspects combine for some tough days and learning experiences.
+SEA Semester was challenging in many ways and at times the various aspects combine for some tough days and learning experiences.
 I missed home and friends a great deal but also the feeling of having control to do what you want and have a sense of personal freedom.
-It was actually refreshing to be so devoid of freedom and privacy so that I could reflect on what those things mean to my life outside of SEA.
+It was actually refreshing to be so devoid of freedom and privacy so that I could reflect on what those things mean to my life outside of SEA Semester.

 Words of advice for future SEA Semester students?